changetocoding/PyLoreKelly/Week9/Readme.md

 # 4. They should be able to display it
 other = str.all()
-print(other) # prints "Testing is about making sure your script works.". it was constructed with 'Test' in part 2, 'ing' ' is about' '  making sure your script works.' were added in part 3
+print(other) # prints "Testing is about making sure your script works.".
+# It was constructed with 'Test' in part 2, 'ing', ' is about', '  making sure your script works.' were added in part 3

 # 5. They should be able to remove the last added string
 str.undo()